syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ## Properties

-The following properties are used to configure the selection feature,
+The Selection feature can be configured using the following properties:

-* [Type]() - Gets the ChartSelectionType enum value for Selection behavior.
+* [Type]() - Retrieves the ChartSelectionType Enum value for the Selection Behavior.
-And the following types are in ChartSelectionType :
+And the following SelectionType can be achieved during Selection:
     * ChartSelectionType.None
     * ChartSelectionType.Single
     * ChartSelectionType.SingleDeselect
     * ChartSelectionType.Multiple
-* [SelectionBrush]() - Gets the Selection brush color for Selection behavior.
+* [SelectionBrush]() - Retrieves the SelectionBrush color value for Selection Behavior.
-* [SelectedIndex]() - Gets the index of segment to be selected in Selection behavior.
+* [SelectedIndex]() - Retrieves the index value of the segment that should be selected during the Selection.
-* [SelectedIndexes]() - Gets the list of segments to be selected in Selection behavior.
+* [SelectedIndexes]() - Retrieves the list of indexes of the segments that should be selected during the Selection.

 {% tabs %}